TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-column-name.md

 # Base-10 Numbers Without Zero

 Then I realized.
 A-Z represent 26 non-zero "digits" in a base-26 number system.
 That's one digit too many.
-It's like getting rid of zero in base-10 and replacing it with another digit that represents ten.
+It's like getting rid of zero in base-10 and replacing it with another digit that represents 10.

 Let's play with that idea.
 I'll use "X" as my additional digit.
 Now the next number after 9 is X followed by 11.
 Here's some more examples of my No-Zero number system.